 In cases involving allegations of Title IX Sexual Harassment in the undergraduate program at Simon's Rock, the matter will proceed straight to the hearing panel model for adjudication.
-Hearing panels will be chaired by a Title IX Decision-Maker appointed by the Director of Title IX and Civil Rights or designee.
-The Title IX Decision-Maker will either be an employee of Simon's Rock trained in adjudications of Title IX Sexual Harassment under these policies, or, at the discretion of the Director of Title IX and Civil Rights, a neutral third party selected by the Director of Title IX and Civil Rights or their designee
+Hearing panels will be chaired by a Title IX Decision-Maker appointed by the Title IX Coordinator or designee.
+The Title IX Decision-Maker will either be an employee of Simon's Rock trained in adjudications of Title IX Sexual Harassment under these policies, or, at the discretion of the Title IX Coordinator, a neutral third party selected by the Title IX Coordinator or their designee